Phone: (510) 654-9514

 Download Full Size Photo

-Prior to establishing AD Partners, Jeff was an internationally recognized architect and leading advocate for progressive urban and economic development policies.
+Prior to establishing AD Partners, Jeff was an internationally recognized architect and a leading advocate for progressive urban and economic development policies.
 He directed scores of large-scale architectural projects in the U.S., Europe, Asia, and Latin America.
-Jeff and his wife Lynn own and operate Rio Lago Ranch and Vineyard in California’s Sonoma County, which produces high-end, sustainably produced, cabernet sauvignon wine grapes.
+When not engaged in an international climate conference or traveling to Washington, D.C., Horowitz and his wife Lynn own and operate Rio Lago Ranch and Vineyard in California's Sonoma County, where they sustainably produce high-end cabernet sauvignon wine grapes.
 Jeff received an MA in Architecture from Harvard’s Graduate School of Design.